UniPiTechnology/evok/docs/configs/evok_configuration.md

 !!! info

-    More detailed settings of individual protocols can be found in separate sections.
+    More detailed settings of individual protocols can be found in their separate section.

 ### Websocket

-- enabled - to enable/disable websocket API
+- `enabled` - enabling/disabling websocket API
-    - options: true / false
+    - Options: `true` / `false`
-- all_filtered - 'all' WebSocket requests will be subject to the filtering set by 'filter'
+- `all_filtered` - all WebSocket requests will be subject to the filtering set by 'filter'
-    - Options: true / false
+    - Options: `true` / `false`

 ### Webhook

-- enabled - to enable/disable webhook notifications
+- `enabled` - enabling/disabling webhook notifications
-    - Options: true / false
+    - Options: `true` / `false`
-- address - address (with port) to which notifications should be sent
+- `address` - address (with port) to which notifications should be sent
-- device_mask
+- `device_mask`
     - Address (with port) to which notifications should be sent
     - List of device types to notify on (written as a JSON list)
-- complex_events - Evok will send POST requests with the same data as WebSocket, rather than an empty GET request
+- `complex_events` - Evok will send POST requests with the same data as WebSocket, rather than an empty GET request

 ## Hardware configuration